4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 | Support Tickets | `/tickets` | `GET /ticket/`, `POST /ticket/`, `POST /ticket/{id}/admin-reply`, `/partner-reply`, `/resolve`, `/reopen`, `/complete` |
 | Reports | `/reports` | `GET /order/`, `GET /partner/` |

 Reusable templates are defined as Thymeleaf fragments under `templates/fragments/` (head, sidebar, topbar).
 The sidebar accepts an `activePage` parameter to highlight the current view.
-Shared client logic lives in `static/js/auth.js`, which handles login, token storage in `localStorage`, an `authFetch()` wrapper that attaches the JWT to every request and redirects to `/login` on 401/403, and admin-only sidebar visibility.
+Shared client logic lives in `static/js/auth.js`, which handles login, token storage in `localStorage`, an `authFetch()` wrapper that attaches the JWT to every request and redirects to `/login` on 401/403, admin-only sidebar visibility, per-user company branding in the topbar (admin sees the fluxed mark and the label "Administrator"; partners see their own company logo and display name), and a sidebar collapse toggle whose state is persisted across navigation in `localStorage`.

 A dedicated `bell.js` module runs on every authenticated page (loaded via the topbar fragment) and provides a notifications indicator: it fetches the user's tickets, computes "events" the user has not yet seen based on a `localStorage` timestamp of their last visit to `/tickets`, and lights up a small red dot on the bell icon if any unseen events exist.
 Clicking the bell opens a dropdown of recent events, each linking back to the tickets page.

 The Reports view renders an SVG bar chart of daily revenue across the selected date range, computed client-side from the orders data.
 CSV exports are generated in-browser using a `Blob` and a synthetic anchor download, with a UTF-8 BOM so the resulting files open cleanly in Microsoft Excel including umlauts in product and partner names.

+The Products view layers a few UX touches on top of the basic CRUD endpoints: an Edit modal that reuses the New Product form (same fields, swaps POST for PUT), placeholder text in that modal that adapts to the logged-in partner's domain (wine examples for Wylaade, board-game examples for Drachehöhli, generic for admin until a partner is picked from the dropdown), and row checkboxes with a working "select all" plus a bulk-delete action that fires parallel DELETE requests through the existing ownership-protected endpoint.

 Styling is implemented in `static/css/app.css` using CSS custom properties for the design tokens (gold/brown brand palette, navy login accent, status pill colours), with `static/css/login.css` providing the login page's brand orb.
 The design follows the Figma prototype created during the Requirements Engineering module.